wallymathieu/assertfail/_posts/2023-02-19-Sample-monorepo-conversion.md

 We wanted to change code in the shared libraries along new core requirements.
 We had confusion around package versions due to the sheer amount of package changes.
-During retrospectives the team expressed frustration with the amount of unneccesary work.
+During retrospectives the team expressed frustration with the amount of unnecessary work.

 ## Time to merge